FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 ### Resolve Dependencies

-The definition often contain other definitions, especially in lists `extending_sections` and `base_sections`.
+The definition often contain other definitions, especially in `base_sections`.
 Those are nothing but references to other sections, to further get information of those dependencies, one can use the `resolved` instead of `plain` and use `depth` or `resolve_depth` to control how deep to go.

 ```json hl_lines="8-9"